01 of 10

 Weigh the leaves down with another pan or dish, so that they are totally submerged, as demonstrated on the next page.Continue to 8 of 10 below.

 Placing a slightly smaller dish on top of the leaves keeps them well submerged.
 It also means you can use less solution.

-Start checking in 2-3 days.
+Start checking in 2 to 3 days.
 The leaves should be soft and pliable.
-If they still feel like dry leaves, leave them in the solution for another 2-3 days.
+If they still feel like dry leaves, leave them in the solution for another 2 to 3 days.